-1. Demonstrate a thorough understanding of the key concepts in i.) lifespan development, ii.) social, cross-cultural and indigenous studies, iii.) personality and individual differences, & iv.) health and clinical psychology.
+1. Recognise the core concepts in: lifespan development, social, cross-cultural and Indigenous studies, personality and individual differences, and health and clinical psychology.

-4. Demonstrate an understanding of the ethical and practical aspects of research in psychology using human participants.
+4. Demonstrate an understanding of the ethical and practical aspects of research using human participants in psychology.

 PSYC1010 includes the following four modules:

 This course has similarities to PSYC1030.
 If you have successfully completed PSYC1030, you cannot enrol in this course.